lexibank/tlopo/out/vol3/chapter4.md

 The generic terms for flowers in many Western Oceanic languages are innovative, and are not only not cognate with those found in Eastern Oceanic, but are also often not cognate within lower level subgroups.

-Just as with leaf terms, modern Oceanic: languages tend to have one or two more spe- cific flower terms that denote the flowers of particular types of plants.
-So alongside se 'blos- som, flower ', Wayan has sei 'flower of the vadra pandanus' and waluwalu 'flower of the breadfruit'.
-Other languages tend to have specific names for coconut, sago or banana flow- ers (e.g. Misima ldmun 'coconut flower ', Ramoaaina tete 'flower of banana', Tikopia viro 'sago flower ').
+Just as with leaf terms, modern Oceanic: languages tend to have one or two more specific flower terms that denote the flowers of particular types of plants.
+So alongside _se_ 'blos- som, flower ', Wayan has sei 'flower of the vadra pandanus' and waluwalu 'flower of the breadfruit'.
+Other languages tend to have specific names for coconut, sago or banana flowers (e.g. Misima ldmun 'coconut flower ', Ramoaaina tete 'flower of banana', Tikopia viro 'sago flower ').
 But again none of these more specific terms appear to be reconstructable for POc.
 Even within lower level subgroups languages have non-cognate forms.
-For example, the Papuan Tip languages Gapapaiwa (sisina 'coconut blossoms '), Gumawana (niyola 'blos- soms on a coconut palm') and Misima (ldmun 'coconut flower' ) have non-cognate terms for coconut flower.
+For example, the Papuan Tip languages Gapapaiwa (sisina 'coconut blossoms'), Gumawana (niyola 'blossoms on a coconut palm') and Misima (ldmun 'coconut flower') have non-cognate terms for coconut flower.

 <a id="p-114"></a>

 ```
              Table 4.11     Terms for fruits in Nduke, Wayan Fijian and Tikopia
  Nduke
  malete-    Fruit. malet' pevu 'fruit of coconut', malet' manioko 'pawpaw'.
 Can describe any
             kind of fruit, whether ripe or already fallen ..
  mezu-      To be ripe, of kino (cut-nut) or tat'lise (sea-almond) nuts (but not used of canarium
             nuts).
 This is determined by the skin of the fruit beginning to soften slightly and the
             nuts falling down by themselves.
  udo-       The spoilage of fruit that happens when fruit-fly or flying foxes attack it.
 Fruit that is
             udo often drops to the ground prematurely.
 In coconuts udo happens when the fruit
             is still very young.
  vara-      A hand of bananas or hea 'betelnuts', but not of kino'cutnuts (Barringtonia)' or haoro
             'Canarium nuts'.
 Refers to the separate 'hands' of betelnut or bananas that have been
             torn off from the full bunch.
  Wayan Fijian
  vua      1.
 Fruit; 2. (metaph.)
 Results, products, offspring. (v) 1. (sub. a plant.)
 Fruit, bear
           fruit; 2. (sub. a project, etc.) Produce results, bear fruit.
 3. (sub. e.g. people, animal
           stock.)
 Increase, multiply.
  vuata    1.
 Crops, food plants, fruit or vegetables which are harvested. cf. marawa, magiti
           'vegetables'.
 2. Returns, benefits, products of one's work, fruits of one's labour.
  ua       Bunch or cluster of fruit.
  nia      Flesh or main substance of s.t.
 Thus: 1.
 Flesh of an animal body, including meat, fat
           and marrow, in contrast to skin (taba) and bones (tua); 2.
 Flesh or main edible part
           of fruit or root excluding the skin or rind; 3.
 Tuber of root crop, e.g. taro, yam, sweet
           potato; 4.
 Mature inner part of a tree, heartwood. near syn. doa; 5.
 Lower part of
           stem of the kava plant (agona) in contrast to the root (waka) and upper stem (gai); 6.
           Substance or main content of a speech,. book, etc.
  marawa 1.
 Ground crops, food-plants obtained from plants other than trees; uncooked vegeta-
           bles, including root crops, bananas, sugarcane, corn, melons, etc. contr. vuata, fruits,
           magiti, food ready for eating or foodstuffs in general.
 2. Used by some as a generic
           term for all food plants, including tree--crops or fruit.
  ba       Hand of bananas. ba i ata, (N) Top or upper hand. ba ira, (N) Bottom or lower hand.
  kalikali 1.
 Groin, top of the leg where it joins the trunk (of person or animal). nr syn. qiriqiri.
           2. The lowest rows of bananas on a stalk, poorly developed. syn. kalikali ni tiaina.
  Tikopia
  fua         (N) 1.
 Fruit 2.
 Analogous objects to fruit, e.g. eggs of fish or birds.
  rere        (v) 1.
 Move with speed, rush 2.
 Develop from bud into fruit.
  kaureu      (N) Unripe, but damaged fruit, e.g banana bunch which must be cut to avoid loss.
  moa         (N) Banana fruit on stem in formative stage.
 ```